5 Tips for Job Searching During the Holidays

 1. Build your LinkedIn profile

 If you find yourself with some downtime around the holidays, use this time to build or update your LinkedIn profile.
 LinkedIn is a great resource for connecting with others in the nursing profession and promoting your online presence in a professional manner.
-You may also want to check out the series on LinkedIn to Land Your Next Nursing Job.

 2. Network at holiday gatherings